View of Railay Beach Hotels in and around Railay, Krabi and Ao Nang

 Railay Bay

 Railay Bay has an extreme variety of rooms so it is rather difficult to review.
 They have recently rebuilt their central area into upper mid range "privacy" blocks.
 This will appeal to some and not others- The privacy cottages are a series of walled off bungalows.
 The bungalow and it's garden are walled off from each other by a 7 foot wall.
 If I were to be cynical then I would say this is a way for them to cram in as many bungalows as possible, however If you like your privacy then this may be ideal.
-Internally the bungalows are new and very nice.
+Internally the bungalows are new and very nice, people who have stayed there love them.

 The Deluxe building is very much like the Railay Princess in design- the rooms are nice and spacious and look out onto the common gardens.
 I think these rooms are pretty good value, and would recommend them.